 * Provisional data

-Canadian uranium production totalled 8 998 tU in 2012; about 16% of total world production.
+Canadian uranium production totalled 9 331.5 tU in 2013, about 16% of the total world production.
 All Canadian production is from mines located in northern Saskatchewan.

 Production from the McClean Lake uranium mine and mill, operated by AREVA Resources Canada Inc., was suspended in July 2010, when the ore stockpile from the open-pit phase of mining was depleted.
-Production from the mill is expected to resume in the last half of 2013 when high-grade ore from the Cigar Lake mine becomes available for processing.
+Production from the mill will resume in the last half of 2014 to process high-grade ore from the Cigar Lake mine.

-Cigar Lake, the world's second-largest high-grade uranium deposit, is being developed by Cameco.
-Production from the Cigar Lake mine is expected to begin in 2013 and the mine will have an annual production capacity of 6 900 tU.
+Cigar Lake, the world's second-largest high-grade uranium deposit, will begin production in 2014.
+When in full production, the mine will have an annual production capacity of 6 900 tU.

 In October 2011, the Canadian government completed the sale of the assets of AECL's CANDU Reactor Division to Candu Energy Inc., a wholly owned subsidiary of SNC Lavalin.
 The government believes that Candu Energy Inc. will be well positioned to compete, partner, and deliver new projects in the nuclear power sector.

-In 2012, the government launched the second phase of the restructuring of AECL, focusing on the future of AECL's Nuclear Laboratories.
-A Request for Expression of Interest on the future of the laboratories received 46 responses from various interested stakeholders, including private sector organisations, academics, local governments and industry associations.
-Based on stakeholder input, financial modelling, governance and other analyses, the government is restructuring the Nuclear Laboratories to strengthen accountability and bring private sector rigour and efficiencies to the management and operations of the organisation, and with a view to focus the Nuclear Laboratories on:
+In 2012, the government launched the second phase of the restructuring of AECL, focusing on the future of AECL's nuclear laboratories.
+A Request for Expression of Interest on the future of the Nuclear Laboratories received responses from various interested stakeholders, including private sector organisations, academics, local governments and industry associations.

 Bilateral agreements and initiatives

-OPG is proposing to build a DGR at the Bruce nuclear site in Kincardine, Ontario for the safe, long-term management of OPG's L&ILW waste.
-On 24 January 2012, the Federal Minister of the Environment and the President of the CNSC announced the establishment of a three-member joint review panel to review the environmental effects of OPG's proposed project.
-It is anticipated that the joint review panel will hold public hearings in fall 2013.
-Following those hearings, the joint panel will submit a report to the Minister of Environment for consideration.
-Should the proposed project's environmental effects be found acceptable, a site preparation/construction licence would be issued and construction would likely begin in 2014-15, with the facility first accepting waste in 2020.
+OPG is proposing to build a DGR at the Bruce nuclear site in Kincardine, Ontario for the safe, long-term management of OPG’s L&ILW waste.
+On 24 January 2012, the Federal Minister of the Environment and the President of the CNSC announced the establishment of a three-member joint review panel (JRP) to review the environmental effects of OPG’s proposed project.
+The JRP held public hearings in Kincardine and Port Elgin between 16 September and 30 October 2013.